Machu Picchu man! I get to be a Machu Man

 The windows of this rather intriguing lithic structure not only face east but look down to the large grassy expanse called the Main Plaza that’s now maintained by grazing llamas.
 As with everything else, with no written records to which we can refer, all we can do is speculate regarding the purpose and meaning of the remnants of these buildings.
 Knowing that Inti, the sun god was among the most important Inkan deities, the set of three large east facing windows impart some significance because it’s among the first places in the complex illuminated by the sunrise over the mountains.

 The three openings could, somehow, be representative of the Inkan tripartite vision of the cosmos – Hanan Pacha, Kay Pacha, and Ukhu Pacha.
 There’s also been some speculation that the three windows allude to the tale of the three Ayar brothers (whom we met at Maras).
 During his early excavations, Hiram Bingham and his team found shards of smashed pottery beneath the temple floor.
 They concluded that the pottery was broken as part of some sort of ritual.
 Thus, it became characterized as a temple.
-But, “We don’t know.”
+But, the truth is, “We don’t know.”

-(As an aside, it’s fun to note that while Bingham gets so much credit for his “discovery” Agustín Lizárraga, the farmer who assisted him and three of Lizárraga’s fellow farmers and neighbors Gabino Sánchez, Enrique Palma, and Justo Ochoa, etched their names in the windows nearly a decade earlier on 14 July 1902.)
+(As an aside, it’s fun to note that while Bingham gets so much credit for his “discovery”, Agustín Lizárraga, the farmer who assisted him and three of Lizárraga’s fellow farmers and neighbors Gabino Sánchez, Enrique Palma, and Justo Ochoa, etched their names in the windows nearly a decade earlier on 14 July 1902.)

-The Intiwatana Pyramid and Stone
+The Intiwatana Pyramid and Stone.

-If all of Macchu Picchu is mysterious, it may be that the greatest enigma is the stone at the top of the Intiwatana Pyramid.
+If all of Machu Picchu is mysterious, it may be that the greatest enigma is the stone at the top of the Intiwatana Pyramid.
 Again, as the Inkas typically did, they fit the structure to suit its surroundings, so the pyramidal shape conforms to the natural contours of the hill on which it sits.

 What’s in a name?
 That which we call the Intiwatana by any other name would remain a mystery.
 (Intiwatana is usually translated from Quechua to mean ‘place to tie up the sun’.
 However, two of its component parts – inti meaning ‘sun’ and wata meaning ‘year’ could ascribe a different meaning.)